nathants/libaws/readme.md

 Defines environment variables on the Lambda:

 * Names must match `[a-zA-Z][a-zA-Z0-9_]+` and may not be repeated.
-* The combined byte length of all names and values may not exceed 4 KiB.
+* The environment JSON is limited to 4 KiB; the complete configuration update to 5 KiB.
 * Values may be empty and are preserved exactly.

 * Schema: